The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Background and Related Work

 \subsection{Novelty}

 In the context of AI, novelty is described as situations that violate implicit or explicit assumptions about the agents, the environment, or their interactions \cite{SAILON}.
-Following this, \citeauthor{Langley2020}~\shortcite{Langley2020} and \citeauthor{Boult2021}~\shortcite{Boult2021} explains different types of novelties that may occur in open-world environments.
-A similar idea of novelty is presented by \citeauthor{Muhammad2021}~\shortcite{Muhammad2021}, where novelty is explained from an agent's perspective (in the eyes of an agent), i.e., when an agent encounters an entity, if it cannot recall the entity from prior experience, or cannot infer the entity through cognition, the encountered entity is considered novel for the agent.
-Following these ideas, the novelties we consider in this paper occur as a result of a changed physical parameter.
-It could be the mass, friction, elasticity, brittleness, etc. These novelties do not change the appearance of the object but behave differently after interacting.
-For example, in the real-world, novelty could be a new tennis ball with higher bounciness than the balls encountered before.
-Figure \ref{fig1} shows differences in movements of the objects observed after changed physical parameters in two simulated physics environments: a research clone of Angry Birds \cite{Ferreira2014} and PHYRE \cite{Bakhtin2019}.
+A similar idea of novelty is presented by Muhammad et al. \cite{Muhammad2021}, where novelty is explained from an agent's perspective, i.e., when an agent encounters an entity, if it cannot recall the entity from prior experience, or cannot infer the entity through cognition, the encountered entity is considered novel for the agent.
+Boult et al. \cite{Boult2021} formalizes a theory of novelty for open-world environments and Langley \cite{Langley2020} explains different types of environmental transformations that can be considered as novelty.
+Following these ideas, the novelties we consider in this paper occur as a result of changed physical parameters of objects.
+It could be the mass, friction, elasticity, brittleness, etc. These novelties do not change the appearance of the object but cause it to behave differently after an interaction.
+For example, in the real-world, a novelty could be a new tennis ball with higher bounciness than the balls encountered before, a previously empty bottle now filled with water, or a box of goods with less weight due to a manufacturing defect.
+Figure \ref{fig1} shows differences in the observed movements of objects after physical parameters have been changed in two simulated physics environments: a research clone of Angry Birds \cite{Ferreira2014} and PHYRE \cite{Bakhtin2019}.